 Asking for a writ of habeas corpus isn’t easy.
 It’s a legal process that an experienced lawyer should handle.
-At Harrison & Hart, LLC, we’ve tackled complex habeas corpus actions in state and federal courts.
+At Harrison, Hart & Davis, LLC, we’ve tackled complex habeas corpus actions in state and federal courts.

 When you appeal your case, the appellate court reviews what happened at trial.
 You don’t get a new trial or to present new evidence.
 That’s because the appellate court’s job is only to correct any legal mistakes that happened earlier.

 During a habeas corpus petition, you can present new evidence.
 You also can address other issues, like the violation of your constitutional rights or a recent change in the law, that weren’t part of your trial record.

 What you can bring up during a habeas corpus case is limited, but it offers a different option than an appeal.

 Most often, you’ll pursue habeas corpus when you’ve run out of appeals.
 It’s important to talk with an attorney about your options.
 It’s important to follow certain procedures and exhaust other options first.